Will AI translation replace human translators?

 Which CAT tools and TMS platforms do you integrate with?

-All major ones.
-We work inside Trados, memoQ, XTM, Phrase (Memsource), Smartcat, Lokalise, Crowdin, Wordbee, and others.
-We also integrate with content and product systems — WordPress, Drupal, Contentful, Sitecore, Salesforce Commerce, GitHub, GitLab — to support continuous localization workflows.
+We support major CAT tools and TMS platforms including Trados, memoQ, XTM, Phrase, Smartcat, Lokalise, Crowdin, and Wordbee, and can integrate with systems such as WordPress, Drupal, Contentful, Sitecore, Salesforce Commerce, GitHub, and GitLab for continuous localization workflows.

 Which languages do you support?